Nagar River (Rajshahi)

 Nagar River (নাগর নদ) begins in the Bogra District of Bangladesh and ends in Natore District.

 Early history

 The Nagar is a branch of the Karatoya and serves as the boundary between the Shibganj and Bogra thanas, for about 7 mi.
 It then passes between the former and the Dhupchanchia Upazila and then Adamdighi down to the village of Champapur.
-It then turns off west wards and passing through the Dupchanchia thana enters Rajshahi district.
+It then turns off westwards and passing through the Dupchanchia thana enters Rajshahi district.
 It falls in the Atrai, at Singra Upazila in the Natore District.

-It is a tortuous river, and its whole length in this district, including the windings is about 30 mi.
+It is a tortuous river, and its whole length in this district, including the windings, is about 30 mi.
 On its banks are situated the important villages of Elahiganj and Dhupchanchia.
 It is one of the important rivers of Kalai Upazila in Joypurhat district.

-It is navigable by boats only during the rainy season.
+The Nagar is navigable by boat only during the rainy season.